vectorgrp/XCPlite/README.md

 - Transport Layer counter mutex could be avoided with alternative counter mode, which is not default in CANape.
 - Indicate when polling access is not possible.
 CANape assumes polling access is always possible.
 - Configuration for begin/end atomic calibration user defined XCP commend is not default.
 Must be set once in a new CANape project to 0x01F1 and 0x02F1.

+### Todo

+- CANape ignores address extension of loop_histogram in ccp_demo, when saving calibration values to a parameter file loop_histogram is a CHARACTERISTIC array, but it is in a measurement group